ERP Software for Utilities

 The Current State and Key Challenges Affecting ERP Software in the Utilities Industry

-Electrical, energy, and waste sectors are part of the 16 critical infrastructure sectors the U.S. government labels vital, noting that “their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health or safety.”
-This critical infrastructure, such as the informational technology (IT) and operational technology (OT) systems managed by the utilities industry, is a primary target for cybercriminals, with research showing that cyberattacks against energy infrastructure more than doubled from Q2 to Q3 in 2022.
-As the cybersecurity landscape continues to evolve, organizations must take greater efforts to secure their business-critical systems and reduce risk.
+The U.S. government labels the utilities sector as vital, noting that incapacitation or destruction of these systems would have a debilitating effect on national economic security, public health, and safety.
+This critical infrastructure is a primary target for cybercriminals.
+Research shows that cyberattacks against energy infrastructure continue to rise exponentially.
+As the cybersecurity landscape evolves, organizations must take greater efforts to implement specialized ERP security for the utilities industry to secure business-critical systems and reduce risk.

 How Technology Affects the Utilities Industry